CoBrALab/RABIES/README.md

                         among 'int16','int32','float32' and 'float64'.
                         (default: float32)
   --debug               Run in debug mode. (default: False)

+Options for the registration steps.:
+  --autoreg             Choosing this option will conduct an adaptive
+                        registration framework which will adjust parameters
+                        according to the input images.This option overrides other registration specifications. (default: False) --bias_reg_script BIAS_REG_SCRIPT
+                        specify a registration script for iterative bias field correction.
+This registration step consists of
+                        aligning the volume with the commonspace template to provide a brain mask and optimize the bias field correction. (default: Rigid) -r COREG_SCRIPT, --coreg_script COREG_SCRIPT
+                        Specify EPI to anat coregistration script.
+Built-in options include 'Rigid', 'Affine', 'SyN' (non-linear)
+                        and 'light_SyN', but can specify a custom registration script following the template script structure (see RABIES/rabies/shell_scripts/ for template). (default:
+                        light_SyN)
+  --template_reg_script TEMPLATE_REG_SCRIPT
+                        Registration script that will be used for registration of the generated dataset template to the provided commonspace atlas for masking and labeling.
+Can choose a predefined registration script among
+                        Rigid,Affine,SyN or light_SyN, or provide a custom script. (default: light_SyN)

 Options for the resampling of the EPI.
 Axis resampling specifications must follow the format 'dim1xdim2xdim3' (in mm) with the RAS axis convention (dim1=Right-Left, dim2=Anterior-Posterior, dim3=Superior-Inferior).:
   --nativespace_resampling NATIVESPACE_RESAMPLING